-Slips, trips and falls and cuts to hands remain the highest cause of reportable incidents and we continue to review and improve our training and oversight of these activities as part of our ongoing commitment to the safety of our people
+Slips, trips, and falls are the highest cause of reportable incidents and we continue to review and improve our training and oversight of these activities as part of our ongoing commitment to the safety of our people.

-In 2021, our aim is to continue the journey towards zero harm by raising our standards and expectations.
-This includes driving a positive safety culture throughout the Group using continuous improvement methodology.
+In 2022, our aim is to continue the journey towards zero harm by raising our standards and expectations.
+This includes implementing a positive safety culture throughout the Group using continuous improvement methodology.
 We aim to drive this process through:

-- Analysis of all incidents, accidents and high potential near misses; and
+- Analysis of all incidents, accidents, and high potential near misses.

 We also recognise our commitment to the safety of our drivers and those who share the roads with our delivery vehicles.
 We now have camera systems fitted to many of our vehicles and the roll out of this initiative continues as part of our commitment to continuous improvement in our health and safety performance.